jhu-saw/sawSensablePhantom/README.md

 In theory, one should be able to have multiple Phantom Omnis on a single computer but so far we were not able to do this on Linux.
 If you do figure out a solution, please let us know.
 As a stop gap solution, one can use ROS as middleware and 2 computers, one for each Omni.

+## Compilation

+This code is part of the cisst-SAW libraries and components.
+Once the drivers are installed, you can follow the *cisst-SAW* compilation instructions: https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake.

+For Linux users, we strongly recommend to compile with ROS and the python catkin build tools (i.e. `catkin build`, NOT `catkin_make`).
+Detailled instructions can be found on https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake#13-building-using-catkin-build-tools-for-ros.

 ## Main example

 The main example provided is `sawSensablePhantomQtExample`.
 The command line options are: